 He remained at APPA for seven years then formed his own successful technology commercialization company, Instar Community Systems, Inc. At Instar, Mike helped create three technology commercialization groups in fuel cells, photovoltaics and biomass energy.
 He directly reported to the Boards of all three groups.
 In late 1994 he founded VisualMetrics.
 He has been exclusively dedicated to software and management of unstructured, semi-structured and structured Web data ever since.

-Mike is acknowledged as an expert in semantic technologies and linked data, semi-structured data, search, information theory, and document content.
+Mike is acknowledged as an expert in knowledge bases and knowledge representation, semantic technologies and linked data, search, information theory, and document content.
 He is a magna cum laude graduate of Pomona College in botany and was a doctoral candidate at Duke University in population genetics.